DonggeLiu/Legion/README.md

 ## Changes to dependencies
 1. Angr: Fixed the loggers of angr, so that it will not affect importers
+2. Claripy:
-2. Claripy: Added a new approximate constraint solver backend: Quick Sampler
+    * Added a new approximate constraint solver backend: Quick Sampler
+    * An assertion on the length of `exprs`